85

 How Fibroids Affect Menstrual Cycles

-Uterine fibroids can disrupt the normal functioning of the uterus, leading to several menstrual irregularities.
-They can exert pressure on the uterine lining, causing heavier and prolonged bleeding.
-Additionally, fibroids may interfere with the uterus’s ability to contract effectively, further contributing to excessive blood flow.
+Additionally, fibroids may interfere with the uterus’s ability to contract effectively, which can cause painful pelvic cramps during menstruation.
 In some cases, fibroids can stimulate the growth of blood vessels within the uterus, which can also result in heavier or irregular periods and spotting between periods.

 What is Heavy Bleeding?